cloudfoundry-attic/bosh-notes/proposals/configs-api-v2.md

 -   name: large
 ```

-New parameter `--version=` to be added to `bosh config` to receive an outdated version of a single config
+New parameter `--id=` to be added to `bosh config` to receive an outdated version of a single config.
 ```
-$ bosh config --version=3
+$ bosh config --id=3
 Using environment '192.168.50.6' as client 'admin'

 azs: